brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Security analysts attributed the targeted phishing campaign to APTXX after identifying code similarities in the malicious emails, linking it to the group’s espionage operations.

+### Attack Path Mapping
+**Definition:**
+Attack path mapping is the process of identifying and visualizing potential paths an attacker might take to reach critical assets within a network.

+**Example Usage:**
+The security team used attack path mapping to identify weak points in their infrastructure.

 ---

 ## - B -